 Red Hair Tip #2: Wear and Care

 “Upkeep is key when rocking the red locks,” says Maynard.
 First and foremost, switch out your regular shampoo and conditioner duo for color-safe options.
-“I’m a big fan of the L’Oréal Professionel INOAColor Care Protective Shampoo and Conditioner line,” she says.
-“The formulas are sulfate-free so they protect your hair while leaving it feeling soft and healthy.”
+We recommend the L’Oréal Paris EverPure Color Care System as a sulfate-free option.
+“They are sulfate-free so they protect your hair while leaving it feeling soft and healthy,” says Maynard.
 A leave-in hair protectant is also good to have handy to help protect your red from the elements.
-Try a spray like Matrix Biolage Shine Shake or a cream-based product like Shu Uemura Color Lustre Brilliant Glaze Thermo-Milk.
+Try a spray like Matrix Biolage Shine Shake.

 Red Hair Tip #3: Use Masks to Prolong Your Color